Deploying Sample Applications

 Linkerd Books

 Linkerd Books is a sample Ruby based application.
-It is designed to demonstrate the various value propositions, including debugging, observability, and monitoring of your service mesh.
+It is designed to demonstrate the various value propositions, including debugging, observability, and monitoring of your infrastructure.
 It can be used to scope out your meshโ€™s efficiency and for debugging.

 Linkerd Books